-Artists or Artist led multidisciplinary teams are invited to submit concept proposals for site specific permanent public art in multiple sites along the inner west GreenWay corridor.
-This is a partnership project between State Government NSW and Inner West Council to expand and enhance this 6.8km green corridor from the North (Iron Cove) to the South (Cooks River).
+The Public Art Panel will be looking for site specific design for permanent display making the GreenWay an ever evolving and interesting pedestrian and cycling corridor.
+This public art program will provide the crowning feature of the GreenWay Missing Links program - a partnership project between State Government NSW and Inner West Council, set to expand and enhance this 6.8km green corridor from the North (Iron Cove) to the South (Cooks River).
 The GreenWay exists today due to the tremendous contributions and caretaking of many, many people and groups.
 Artists are invited to tell the stories of the GreenWay through their creative responses to this vital and verdant green space.

 Up to 13 site specific artworks will be installed across 5 precincts to reflect an understanding of the GreenWay and deepen people's relationship to this special place.

-Selected artists will become part of the GreenWay Missing Links design and construct process at an early stage, strengthening the integration of their work into the overall urban design of each site.
+Selected artists are set to become part of the GreenWay Missing Links design and construct process at an early stage, strengthening the integration of their work into the overall urban design of each site.
 This level of teamwork will mean that site, urban design and artwork will visually connect with each other, to become key features along this green corridor.

 Artist's Online Presentation

-During this presentation, we walk you through the GreenWay Missing Links Program.
+During this presentation, we walked you through the GreenWay Missing Links Program.
 Artists were able to ask questions about the program and the various sites.
-For those who could not make the session you can view the recording below.
-If you have any further questions after watching this and reading the Artists' EOI please email Bronwyn.Tuohy@innerwest.nsw.gov.au

 GreenWay Missing Links Public Art Information Suite